 9. Technology Risk

 Block Earner may suffer technological difficulties which may prevent the access or use of your account or delay your transactions.
 Block Earner’ top priority is the security of its systems, crypto assets held by it and its users’ personal information.
 However, Block Earner (and third parties having authorised access or control over such assets) may suffer malicious attacks and security breaches, which may result in the compromise of such assets.

 We try to ensure that the information on this site is correct, but we do not give any express or implied warranty as to its accuracy.
 We do not accept liability for any error or omission.

-Smart contracts control yield farming and DeFi.
+Smart contracts control DeFi.
 One bug in the smart contracts can cause the price of a token to drop to zero.
 A malicious hacker can exploit that bug or security issue to manipulate the project for any possibility, including losing all your cryptocurrency assets in the pools affected.
-To manage this risk, Block Earner ensures that all 3rd parties it partners with should confirm that the smart contract has been audited, as a standard good Defi projects get smart contract audits.
+To manage this risk, Block Earner ensures that all third parties it partners with should confirm that the smart contract has been audited, as a standard good Defi projects get smart contract audits.